-- We can be most effective when we articulate a shared value- like the right to safety, belonging and equality. - Using simple language helps. - We should name the harm being done to LGBTQ+ communities, clearly naming those opposing LGBTQ+ rights as hate groups. - It's important to highlight that these groups are a very small minority of the Australian population wanting to spread hatred and violence. - Engaging in 'myth busting' by repeating untrue and harmful claims doesn't tend to help - there are better ways we can reaffirm the rights of LGBTQ+ people. - We should include clear asks for solidarity and allyship in our messaging and let people know there is action everyone can take to improve safety.
+- We can be most effective when we articulate a shared value- like the right to safety, belonging and equality - Using simple language helps - We should name the harm being done to our communities, clearly naming those opposing LGBTQ+ rights as hate groups. - It's important to highlight that these groups are a small minority of the Australian population who want to spread hatred and violence - Engaging in 'myth busting' by repeating untrue and harmful claims doesn't tend to help-there are better ways we can reaffirm our rights - We should include clear asks for solidarity and allyship in our messaging and let people know there is action everyone can take to improve safety.